bri3d/VW_Flash/README.md

 ```

 # Notes on the various interfaces that are available:
-`--interface J2534` is used to communicate with a PassThru interface.
-Development was done using a Tactrix Openport cable (available direct from Tactrix).
-This interface will connect to a windows DLL (also works on linux with additional drivers etc).
+`--interface J2534` (the default for the GUI) is used to communicate with a J2534 PassThru interface.
+Development was done using a Tactrix OpenPort 2 cable (available direct from Tactrix).
+This interface will connect to a Windows DLL by default, defined in constants.py.
+With some tweaking and a J2534 shared library like https://github.com/bri3d/j2534 , this can also be made to work on OSX or Linux.
+Unfortunately due to a quirk of Simos18 control units, flashing with a J2534 cable requires support for the STMIN_TX J2534 IOCTL, which many non-OpenPort devices (like Panda) do not yet support.

-`--interface BLEISOTP` is used to communicate via Bluetooth Low Energy.
-Firmware for an ESP32 (Macchina A0) is available from the following repo: [[https://github.com/Switchleg1/esp32-isotp-ble-bridge/tree/BridgeLEG/main]]
+`--interface BLEISOTP` is used to communicate via Bluetooth Low Energy firmware for an ESP32 (Macchina A0), which is available from the following repo: [[https://github.com/Switchleg1/esp32-isotp-ble-bridge/tree/BridgeLEG/main]]

+`--interface SocketCAN` (the default for the command-line tools) is used to communicate via the `can0` SocketCAN interface on Linux only.

+Other interfaces supported by `python-can` should be fairly easy to add.